Videos

 Learn More About George Westerman

-With nearly 20 years of experience in the MIT Sloan School of Management, Westerman is a practical visionary with a futurist’s eye.
+With more than 20 years of experience in the MIT Sloan School of Management, Westerman is a practical visionary with a futurist’s eye.
 Equal parts shepherd, bridge builder, storyteller and translator, he continually studies the transformations that new and emerging technologies will enable in organizations.
-He then identifies related leadership trends and develops clear, research-backed frameworks that help leaders use these innovations to their advantage.
+He then identifies related leadership trends and develops clear, research-backed frameworks that help leaders make sense of what to do.

 # # #

-George Westerman is co-chair of the MIT Sloan CIO Leadership Awards, a member of the US Library of Congress Digital Strategy Roundtable, a Learning Strategy Advisor to the World Health Organization, and faculty director for three executive courses at MIT.
-As a senior lecturer with MIT Sloan, he conducts research and executive workshops on digital transformation and culture, helping leaders understand emerging trends and what to do about them.
-As principal research scientist for the MIT Jameel World Education Laboratory and Executive Director of the Global Opportunity Initiative, he is helping to reshape the nature of workforce learning around the world.
+George Westerman is a senior lecturer at MIT Sloan School of Management, founder of the Global Opportunity Forum, co-chair of the MIT Sloan CIO Leadership Awards, a member of the US Library of Congress Digital Strategy Roundtable, a Learning Strategy Advisor to the World Health Organization, and faculty director for three executive courses at MIT.
+As a senior lecturer with MIT Sloan, he conducts research and executive workshops that help leaders understand emerging trends and what to do about them.
+As founder and principal research scientist for the Global Opportunity Forum at MIT, he is helping to reshape the nature of workforce learning around the world.
 A globally-recognized pioneer in digital transformation research, he has published papers in Harvard Business Review, Sloan Management Review, and other top journals.
-Prior to earning a doctorate from Harvard Business School, he gained more than 13 years of experience in product development and technology leadership roles.
+Prior to earning a doctorate from Harvard Business School, he gained more than a dozen years of experience in product development and technology leadership roles.

 George Westerman is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.